spryker/spryker-docs/docs/acp/user/app-configuration.md

 In both cases HTTP status has to be `400`.

-{% info_block warningBox "Warning" %}
+{% info_block warningBox "Error number limitation" %}

-Current limitation for the number of displayed errors from the app reponse is 1.
+The current limitation for the number of displayed errors from the app response is 1.

 {% endinfo_block %}